 As well as describing any defects present the report will consider the most probable cause(s) based on the inspection and the likely consequences of non-repair.

 Advice on priority and recommended timescale will be included and, as far as possible, the report will be comprehensive.
-Additional reports will only be recommended where the issue in question is beyond the skill set of a Building Surveyor e.g. an electrical test.
+Additional reports will only be recommended where the issue in question is beyond the skill set of a Building Surveyor such as an electrical test.

-Reports can be tailored to your specific plans, such as including an extension feasibility report, and estimated repair costs can be added upon request.
+Reports can be tailored to your specific needs, such as including an extension feasibility report, and estimated repair costs can be added upon request.

 This type of report is written to the same level of detail as a Building Survey (see above) but covers a specific issue such dampness, cracking or timber defects.